Showing posts with label Brie de Melun. Show all posts

 Photograph courtesy of Sainsbury's Magazine

 Escargots Sauce Chaource – Six Petit-Gris snails served with a Chaource cheese sauce.
 There are two snails raised for the table in France; the larger and more expensive snail is the Burgundy snail, and if it were being served, its name would be on the menu.
 The smaller snail is called the Petit Gris, and they weigh approximately 10 grams each without their shell.
-This still tasty, but smaller snail is the one on being served, and its size indicates that this will be a French entrée (the first course).
-Each snail weighs about 10grams, and so the serving will be approximately 60 grams (2 ounces).
+This is still tasty, but a smaller snail is the one being served, and its size indicates that this will be a French entrée (the first course).
+Each snail weighs about 10 grams, so the serving will be approximately 60 grams (2 ounces).

 Chaource et sa Petite Salade aux Noix – Chaource cheese served with a small green and walnut salad.